-Still-life photographer Dennis Pedersen transforms everyday materials into spectacular, dynamic imagery.
+Professional still life photographer Dennis Pedersen transforms everyday materials into spectacular, dynamic imagery.
 It’s an art that he has honed for over 20 years.
-Pedersen’s studio is highly sought-after by clients from many sectors - all seeking a highly creative response to the photography of their products.
+Pedersen’s studio is highly sought-after by clients from many sectors from - all seeking a highly creative response to the photography of their products.
 Water, ice, heat, materials in flux: like an alchemist, Pedersen employs techniques and effects that bring materials and brands to life.

-From his own studios in Shoreditch, highly accessible to the creative industries of London, Pedersen uses technical prowess as well as ingenuity to achieve the effects for which he is known.
+From his own studios in Hoxton Shoreditch, highly accessible to the creative industries of London, Pedersen uses state of the art equipment, technical prowess and ingenuity to achieve the effects for which he is known.
 Pedersen has plentiful darkroom experience, and takes a highly trained eye to digital production, always pushing the boundaries of the photographically possible – and his unerring ability to capture the essence of a product.
 He will also shoot on location and has developed an extensive portfolio ranging from editorial and advertising to PR and point of sale.

 Dennis’s story began in 1985 when he was working as a builder in London.
 He met his friend Greg Gorman, then working as a celebrity photographer.
 Greg, who remains a friend and successful photographer, inspired Dennis to try his hand at photography.
 Dennis rapidly built up a portfolio, learnt about the business and cold-called his favourite studios, showing his work to as many people as possible.